-Biden poised to launch in-person canvassing in key states
+After pandemic delay, Biden launching in-person canvassing

 “It’s just harder and harder to get people on the phone,” said Patrick Sullivan, a Biden volunteer who lives in suburban Harrisburg, Pennsylvania.
 “So being able to go to someone’s door and talk to them makes a big difference.”

+Trump’s campaign and allied Republican groups have been having in-person contacts with voters since at least June.
+Republican National Committee Chair Ronna McDaniel told the AP over the summer that her team was knocking on roughly one million doors each week.

+Democratic officials have been extremely critical of the GOP’s tactics.
+Lily Adams, a spokesperson for the Democratic National Committee, tweeted in August that the Trump campaign was “risking the lives of their staff, the lives of voters and risking becoming a super spreader organization during the middle of a pandemic.”

-There is no doubt that voters are focused on the 2020 election, yet lingering questions remain about the commitment of Biden supporters in particular to actually vote.
+While Biden leads many polls, lingering questions remain about the commitment of his supporters to actually vote.
 To defeat Trump, Democrats will need strong turnout from every piece of his broad coalition, including groups that typically don’t vote in large numbers, such as younger Americans and African Americans.

 And with the pandemic still raging, voters in 2020 face unprecedented challenges in getting to the polls.